nombrekeff/klocalizations_flutter/README.md

 ### 3. Translating

-Now we are ready to start trasnlating in the app.
+Now we are ready to start translating in the app.
 KLocalizations offers 2 ways of doing this, by using **KLocalizations.translate()** or using the **LocalizedText** widget.

 #### KLocalizations.translate()

-This method receives a string (or key), and returns the translated string.
+This method receives a string (or key) and returns the translated string.
 This is how you would use it:

 ```dart
 @override